ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This operation MUST be supported by the Group Manager and MAY be supported by an Administrator.

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
-This is returned as a list of links to the corresponding group-configuration resources.
+This list is returned as a list of links to the corresponding group-configuration resources.
+In particular, the request MUST have Content-Format set to "application/ace-groupcomm+cbor", while a successful 2.05 (Content) response MUST have Content-Format set to "application/link-format" and its payload specifies the list of links in the CoRE Link Format {{RFC6690}}.

 The request payload is a CBOR map, whose entries specify the filter criteria.
 The possible entries of the CBOR map are specified in {{config-repr}}.